AWS Service Catalog connector

 A value of the public key required to connect to an AWS instance.

-End users who request an AWS service need to generate a key pair (private and public key) by using any third-party tool.
-The end users must keep the private key safe, and enter the public key value into a text area (as it is shown in an example of a questionnaire with a public key question).
+End users who request an AWS service, need to generate a key pair (private and public key) by using any third party tool.
+When the keys are generated, they must keep the private key safe, and enter the public key value into a text area (as it is shown in an example of a questionnaire with a public key question).

 Name of a key pair saved in the AWS Service Catalog console.
 This value is required to launch an AWS instance.